Today’s Word Of Encouragement From Wayne:

 So, in this beautiful, forward looking, text from Isaiah, we see God entreating people to “come to the waters,” to “listen carefully to Me, and eat what is good and delight yourself in abundance,” and to “listen, that you may live.”
 In order for us to understand God’s glorious New and “everlasting covenant,” we must Come to the waters, and drink the living waters of Jesus Christ.
 We must “listen carefully” to God and His complete plan of “an everlasting covenant” that is spoken of and taught in depth throughout the New testament.
 We absolutely need to “Listen, that you may live.”
 To “eat what is good” is for us to eat, digest, and live in God’s everlasting covenant, completely realized in Jesus Christ.
 It is as John wrote, “For the law was given through Moses; grace and truth were realized through Jesus Christ” (John 1: 17).

-It is here, within the truth of the New Covenant, that we discover “what is good” so we may truly “delight yourself in abundance.”
+It is here, within the truth of the New Covenant, that we discover “what is good” so that one may truly “delight yourself in abundance.”